neelchauhan/www.neelc.org/content/projects.md

 FreeBSD's [GNOME](https://www.gnome.org/) Ports, being a user of GNOME on FreeBSD myself.

-Outside of Ports, I'm an occasional kernel hacker, but it's not a big focus anymore.
+Outside of Ports, I'm an occasional kernel hacker.

-I briefly worked on the FreeBSD networking, firewall (IPFW), and routing stack.
-One key patch was that I helped make IPFW's NAT implementation aware of [RFC 6598](https://tools.ietf.org/html/rfc6598) (Carrier Grade NAT) subnets.
+I worked on the FreeBSD networking, firewall, and routing stack.
+One key set of patches was that I helped make IPFW's NAT implementation aware of [RFC 6598](https://tools.ietf.org/html/rfc6598) (Carrier Grade NAT) subnets.

-I also helped add support for Intel's Whiskey Lake (8th Gen) and am currently aiding developers with support for Intel's Tiger Lake (11th Gen), both used in multiple generations of high-end PC laptops like the HP Spectre x360.
+I also helped add support for Intel's Whiskey Lake (8th Gen) and Tiger Lake (11th Gen), both used in multiple generations of high-end PC laptops like the HP Spectre x360.

 Commits I was involved in can be seen at: